 The Leading PR Awards for UK's Regions and Nations!

-The PRCA DARE Awards seek out and reward the very best PR and communications professionals across the UK, decided by a panel of highly respected industry experts across eight regions.
+The PRCA DARE Awards celebrate and reward the very best PR and communications professionals across the UK, with winners determined by a panel of highly respected industry experts.

 PRCA member early bird entry: £140+VAT